 Garmin Topo North Africa v3 Light

-Even though old Olaf still measures up well, the similar topographic detail of the Garmin means it’s well worth the £20, certainly over the plainer but also free OSMs.
+Even though in 2021 old Olaf from 2009 still measures up well, the similar topographic detail of the Garmin means it’s well worth the £20, certainly over the plainer, but also free OSMs.
 In 2018, following a refurb/repair of my Montana, the v1 2016 version of this map was lost or could not be reloaded.
 I had to buy the v3 version for another £20.
 A quick scan shows that not much changed, but if it has (based on OSM user updates), it will be in Morocco – the place where most users of this map will visit.

-You download the Garmin Topo map directly into your device (takes about an hour) and only once your GPS is plugged into a computer, will it display on BaseCamp.
+You download the Garmin Topo map directly into your device (takes about an hour) and only when your GPS device is plugged into a computer, will it display on BaseCamp.
 Unplug the GPS and the map disappears from BaseCamp.

 The piste and road detail on the Topo is pretty good: yellow for national highways, twin lines for secondary roads or piste, and a single line for a less used piste.
 A quick check in Morocco shows they’re all there; most of the ones I know are there in Mauritania too.
 In southern Algeria only a few main pistes are shown and certain ‘national highways’ are actually remote pistes never likely to be sealed.
-The Topo map would not be so useful here and in Libya is thinner still.
+The Topo map would not be so useful here.

-So does the Topo map mean I’ll stop using Google Earth imagery in the planning, or paper maps on the piste.
-I don’t think so.
 In places like Morocco the extent of marked pistes can be converted into accurate tracklogs, but with better surrounding detail than OSMs.
 And, unlike Olaf, there’s no aggro importing into a modern, touch-screen GPS.
-When I want to quickly verify where I am, a glance at the Topo map may be adequate.
+When I want to quickly verify where I am, a glance at the Garmin Topo will may be adequate.